Table of Contents

 - Go to Moderation and toggle the 'content filters' if you would like to see adult content.

 - Go to the Bluesky Moderation Service and feel free to toggle content that you don't mind being exposed to.
-This includes the 'Sexually Suggestive (Cartoon)' label, by the way.
+This includes the 'Sexually Suggestive (Cartoon)' label, if that matters.

 - Go to Language Settings and clear out the 'content languages' to see posts in any language.

-- Quiet Posters - A feed that tries to gather accounts you follow that rarely post.
+- Quiet Posters - A feed that gathers accounts you follow who rarely post.

-- The 'Gram - An image-only feed from the accounts you follow.
-Useful for artwork.
+- The 'Gram - An image-only feed of the accounts you follow.
+Mainly useful for finding artwork.

 Labeling services